yichao-uri/URI-ELE548-Final_Project/README.md

 # URI-ELE548-Final_Project

-This is a cource project, an FPGA imlementation of restricted Boltzman machine of URI ELE548.
+This is a cource project of URI ELE548, an FPGA imlementation of restricted Boltzman machine.

 This project aim to use FPAG to bulid a RBM implementation to accelerate the RBM postive phase computation.